 - On the View tab, click Tasks to open the Tasks pane.

-- In the Tasks pane, select the task you want to run and click the Open Task arrow to display the task steps.
+- In the Tasks pane, select a task you want to run and click the Open Task button to display the task steps.

 You can also double-click a task to display its task steps.